amfairley/adamiani/README.md

 This was fixed by increasing the z-index of the the `.header-section{}` to 10 so that it always appears on top.
 This fixed the issue as shown here:

 ![bug4](docs/images/bug_accordion_after.png)

+**Bug 5: Accessibility issue with the RSVP form**

+When validating the accessibility of rsvp.html with the wave validator, it highlighted the requirement for the radio buttons be grouped within a fieldset with a legend for a screen reader to describe the purpose of the radio buttons.
+To fix this, each radio button group div was put inside its own fieldset element along with a legend with a class of sr-only describing the radio button group.
+This way, it is accessible to those using screen readers but does not impact the layout of the page with a new legend heading.

 ### Mistakes